 The Job Spot has a partnership with both Job Fest Kern County as well as Americas Job Center of Kern County.
 We connect you with our community partners to help you find employment and employment resources.
 We host at least two hiring recruitment’s per month, providing a space for employers to find quality and serious job seekers.
 You can find out about those recruitment’s on our website.

-Our Facility – provides a space unlike any education space in the city of Bakersfield.
+Job Fairs/Employment Events – Provides a space unlike any education space in the city of Bakersfield.
 With a modern industrial take on education, as well as amazing staff, The Job Spot provides the innovative collaborative environment you are looking for.We are always looking for organizations to partner with.
 Please feel free to reach out to us if you would like to use our facility for training, education or employment events.

 This course will help you prepare for the GED.
 This course will review various course subjects, such as English, writing, reading, math, social studies, and science.
 This course includes practice GED exams, computer-assisted programs, individual tutoring, and counseling sessions.